What you will learn:

 What Exactly Are Omega-3 Fatty Acids?

 Your body is pretty good at making materials it needs for critical functions.
-However, there are some substances which are considered essential, meaning your body must get them from food.
+However, there are some substances that are considered essential, meaning your body must get them from food.
 They are vital to your health but cannot be made by your body.
-Essential omega-3 fatty acids are a good example – they’re needed for creating and maintaining cell membranes, synthesizing hormones, and regulating genetic expression.
+Essential omega-3 fatty acids are a good example – they’re needed for creating and maintaining cell membranes, synthesizing hormones, and regulating gene expression.

 - ALA (alpha-linolenic acid) – ALA supports heart health and creates beneficial brain cholesterol.
 ALA needs to be converted to EPA and DHA to be used but your body is inefficient in this process.
-The person need sufficient levels on vitamin B1, B6, zinc and magnesium for the conversion to be fully efficient.
+The person needs sufficient levels on vitamin B1, B6, zinc, and magnesium for the conversion to be fully effective.